rgwoodiii/collaboration_and_competition_maddpg/README.md

 # collaboration_and_competition_maddpg

-As part of the Deep reinforcement learning nano degree with Udacity, this is an implementation of the DQN algorithm to train an agent how to optimally maximize yellow banana collection.
+As part of the Deep reinforcement learning nano degree with Udacity, this is an implementation of the MADDPG algorithm to train two agents to successfully hit a ping pong ball over the net and return the opposing agent's hit without letting the ball hit the ground.
+Contrary to typical ping pong, the goal in this case is to keep the ball in play.

 ## environment details
 For any reinforcement learning implementation, the agent has to interact with their environment.
-In this case, the environment is represented as a large square floor with blue and yellow bananas scattered throughout.
+In this case, the environment is represented as a as a ping pong table with each agent controlling a paddle on either side.

 ### rewards
-Per the agent's action, the agent is rewarded according to banana collection; -1 for a blue banana collected and +1 for a yellow banana collected.
+If the agent successfully hits the ball over the net, then it receives a reward of +0.1.
+In the event the agent hits the ball out of bounds or lets the ball hit the ground, then it receives a reward of -0.01.

 ### state space
-The state space has to total of 37 dimensions and keeps information on the velocity of the agent, as well a ray based perception of objects in front of the agent.
+The state space has to total of 8 variables that correspond to racket and ball position and velocity.
+Additionally movement toward or away from the net, and jumping are observed.
+Said observations are recieved by each agent separately.

-### action space
+### action space - incomplete
 Within the environment, there is a discrete action space of 4.
 At any point in time, the agent is able 1. move forward, 2. move right, 3. move backwards, or 4. move left.

 ### task success
-In order to successfully complete our episodic task, the agent is required to obtain an average score of at least 13 bananas over 100 episodes.
+In order to successfully complete this episodic task, the agents are required to obtain an average score of at least .5 over 100 consecutive episodes.

+#### greater detail
+At the end of each episode, each agent's rewards are added up to get two different scores.
+For each episode we take the maximum score.
+We solve the environment when the 100 episode average is at least +0.5.

 ## Dependencies & requirements to get started